sandyknight/yll-substance-use/README.md

 ### Drug poisoning data

-The ONS publishes drug poisonings and classifies them as “related to drug misuse” given certain criteria i.e. specific ICD-10 codes on the death record.

-The linkage of NDTMS and ONS data reveals that some deaths that had insufficient information for the ONS to apply this classification are probably related to drug misuse since they occured either in treatment or within a year of discharge.
-This analysis uses data from both sources to adjust the total number of deaths to include these additional deaths.

 The functions in this section load each of the raw datasets when called.

 ### NDTMS-ONS linked dataset deaths